Give us a potted history of the band

 And the one or maybe two records that inspired you artistically

-If you’re trying to explain who you sound like to someone that’s never heard you, what do you say
+If you’re trying to explain who you sound like to someone who’s never heard you, what do you say

 Where can we get hold of it